 There is one further option which takes you through a little-known forestry road to Mahia Peninsula.
 This route follows highway 2 as far as the summit of Wharerata Hill.
 But now, rather than continue along the highway, turn left into Paritu Road, which winds its way down through forestry and farmland to Mahanga Bay.
 Often rough and occasionally little more than a track it is none-the-less rideable, though muddy and best avoided if wet.
 There are several gates to go through before the road once more returns to gravel as it winds into Mahanga Bay.

 Mahanga Bay (toilets) is a broad and beautiful swimming/surfing beach.
 A lovely place to stop, but with no shops, no campground and no fresh water supply, camping is not an option.

 Follow the now flat, sealed road out of Mahanga and after crossing the bridge turn left into Kaiwaitau Road, riding along the picturesque Maungawhio Lagoon to Mahia Beach where there is a campground, store and pub.
-Mahia Beach is perhaps best known for Moko the dolphin, who first made his appearance here.
-A safe swimming beach, but for my money the best beaches are found further round the peninsula along Mahia East Coast Rd (café just past Mahia).
+It was at Mahia Beach that Moko the dolphin first made his appearance, where he would seek out and swim with people in the bay.
+For my money, though, the best beaches are found further round the peninsula along Mahia East Coast Rd (café just past Mahia).
 A great day-trip if you have the time.

 Day 2 takes you out along the beach through Opoutama, eventually turning inland to rejoin highway 2 at Nūhaka.